AllenSWDB/allenswdb.github.io/databook/visual-behavior/VB-BehaviorSessionData.md

 # Behavior Session Data

-This notebook shows how to access behavior session data for one mouse, and to aggregate data across sessions to look at training history.
+This notebook shows how to access all behavior session data for one mouse and aggregate data across sessions to look at training history.

-### Imports

 ```{code-cell} ipython3
 import numpy as np